Kumano River

-The Kumano River (熊野川, Kumanogawa) is a river in the Kii Peninsula of central Japan, located in Nara, Wakayama and Mie Prefectures.
+The Kumano River (熊野川, Kumanogawa) is a Class A river in the Kii Peninsula of central Japan, located in Nara, Wakayama and Mie Prefectures.
 It is 183 km long and has a watershed of 2630 km2.

 The river rises from Mount Ōmine in the Yoshino-Kumano National Park in Tenkawa, Nara and follows a generally southward course to drain into the Pacific Ocean on the border between Shingū, Wakayama and Kihō, Mie.
 The river is part of the Sacred Sites and Pilgrimage Routes in the Kii Mountain Range, a UNESCO World Heritage Site which incorporates nature scenery of the Kii peninsula with numerous Buddhist temples and Shinto shrines forming a pilgrimage route.

 Municipalities through which the river passes are: